Flat tummy tips: 10 ways to combat bloat, improve digestion and look better

-A low FODMAP diet is often heralded as the cure-all for bloating.
-Dr Marcus Harbord, consultant physician and gastroenterologist specialising in digestive problems like Inflammatory Bowel Disease (IBD), colorectal cancer and Irritable Bowel Syndrome (IBS) (londongut.com) explains “FODMAPS are fermentable carbohydrates found naturally in a wide range of foods including wheat, pulses and beans, vegetables and fruits, artificial sweeteners and milk.
+A low FODMAP diet is often heralded as one of the top flat tummy tips and a cure-all for bloating.
+Dr Marcus Harbord, consultant physician and gastroenterologist specialising in digestive problems like Inflammatory Bowel Disease (IBD), colorectal cancer and Irritable Bowel Syndrome (IBS) (londongut.com (opens in new tab)) explains “FODMAPS are fermentable carbohydrates found naturally in a wide range of foods including wheat, pulses and beans, vegetables and fruits, artificial sweeteners and milk.

 Bloating and other digestive symptoms can happen in people who struggle to deal with some of the high FODMAP foods.
 The Low FODMAP diet is designed to help you work out which foods are causing you the problem.
 The diet goes through phases of exclusion and reintroduction, it’s complicated and not something I recommend you try on your own.

 It can be incredibly helpful, but you really need the help of an experienced dietitian to do it properly.
 There are some useful apps which tell you more about FODMAPs.”